Finding God Amid Disease: The Story of St. Aloysius Gonzaga

 1887 — Father Joseph Cataldo opened a school along the banks of the Spokane River and named it after his fellow Jesuit and fellow Italian, St. Aloysius Gonzaga.

 Within our university campus is a parish church, St. Aloysius.
-A statue of the young Aloysius representing the saint carrying in his arms a victim of the plague.
-A few blocks north is St. Aloysius Catholic School and a couple of miles north sits Gonzaga Preparatory School, all named for the saint.
+Near the church stands a statue of the young Aloysius representing the saint carrying in his arms a victim of the plague.
+A few blocks north is St. Aloysius Catholic School, and a couple of miles north sits Gonzaga Preparatory School, all named for the saint.
 Gonzaga University in Spokane is the only Jesuit university in the world named after St. Aloysius.